5/5/2025

 speaker

-Craig Seigenthaler
+Craig Siegenthaler

-Bank of America Analyst
+Analyst, Bank of America Securities

 Hey, good morning, Mike.
 Hope you and the team are doing well.
-We have a question on private credit, credit quality, so defaults, non-accruals, realized losses.
-And I heard Jared's prepared remarks on ARCC.
-But my question is, what do you expect for the remainder of 2025, just given we might have a few quarters of negative GDP growth?
+We have a question on private credit credit quality, so defaults, non-accruals, realized losses.
+And I heard Jared's prepared remarks on ARCC, but my question is, what do you expect for the remainder of 2025, just given we might have a few quarters of negative GDP growth?

 speaker

-Michael Araghetti
+Michael Arrighetti

 Chief Executive Officer